nikosargalias/calculator/Project-Guidelines.md

 The parent <CalculatorApp /> component is what holds the state of the calculator.
 However the functionality has been extracted to a separate file titled calculator-logic.js inside the /logic folder - the purpose of this is twofold:

-1. It allows for seperation of concerns, allowing the React Component file to manage event handlers which then call logic functions that return the new state.
+1. It allows for separation of concerns, allowing the React Component file to manage event handlers which then call logic functions that return the new state.
 2. It allows for testing of the logic functions within the calculator-logic.js file as they are not nested within a React Component.

 ### Jest - Unit Testing